paul356/esp32_keyboard/README.md

   + index.html
   + app.js
 ```
-/mk32_main.c/ contains the esp-idf main function.
+`mk32_main.c` contains the esp-idf main function.
 It is the place all components are put together.
-The code related to different functionalities are in /components/ folder.
+The code related to different functionalities are in `components` folder.

 ### License
 Since QMK firmware uses GPL-2.0 this project also uses GPL-2.0 as the open source license.